Engagement

 Understand the Top features graph

 The Top features graph shows how often users interact with different features over time.
-Each line represents a different story (or feature), so you can compare usage patterns over time.
+Each line represents a story, so you can compare usage patterns across features.

-When you first open the graph, it defaults to showing usage over the last 3 months for the last environment listed on the Environments page.
+When you first open the graph, it shows usage from the last 3 months for the last environment listed on the Environments page.

 View usage details